 Given that we recognize our propensity to be helped and hindered by a variety of influences, we would be wise to adopt a posture of that walks the line between curiosity and suspicion.
 We should be curious about all that we do not know recognizing that our fellow members of the body of Christ can contribute their gifts to our (Rom 1:11-12; Eph 3:10).
 At the same time, we cannot naively assume that the people who seek to influence us are doing so to conform us more closely to the image of Christ even if they intend to do so.
 Our posture cannot be one of defensiveness.
 We do not seek out conspiracy theories.
 Instead, we must adopt a posture “that is compelling and attractive, embodying not simply the cunning of reason but the power of love that constantly gestures toward joining, toward the desire to hear, to know, and to embrace.”

-Given that we live out our Christian faith within the concrete contexts of history, we also make biblical and theological discernment within those spaces.
+Given that we live out our Christian faith within the concrete contexts of history, we also make biblical, theological, and spiritual discernment within those spaces.
 While we might find it ideal to begin with the interpretation of Scripture and proceed to application, we are creatures of history.
 It is appropriate for us to do what we can to let the text speak on its own terms, but we should not fool ourselves by adopting the illusion that we can empty ourselves as we approach the text.
 There is a difference between making the biblical text say what we would like and bringing ourselves to the text in the hopes and with the expectation that God will transform us.
 We must avoid becoming “more fond of our own thoughts than of the thoughts of the Bible” so that “we no longer read the Bible seriously, we no longer read it against ourselves, but for ourselves.”